 You may report side effects to your national health agency.

-- Do not give your child an antacid that has aluminum or magnesium in it within 4 hours of this drug.
+- Do not take antacids within 4 hours of this drug.

-- If your child takes cimetidine, dexlansoprazole, esomeprazole, famotidine, lansoprazole, nizatidine, omeprazole, pantoprazole, rabeprazole, or ranitidine, ask your child’s doctor or pharmacist how to give it with this drug.
+- If you take cimetidine, dexlansoprazole, esomeprazole, famotidine, lansoprazole, nizatidine, omeprazole, pantoprazole, rabeprazole, or ranitidine, ask your doctor or pharmacist how to take it with this drug.

 - Store in the original container at room temperature.